Care And Maintenance

 Learn how to care for natural stone, cast stone, marble, limestone and travertine products.

-Marble Fireplace Maintenance
+Fireplace Mantel Maintenance

 1. Clean the Marble Regularly: Marble is a porous material, so it is important to clean your marble fireplace surround regularly to prevent dirt and debris from building up and penetrating the surface.
 Use a soft, damp cloth or sponge to wipe down the surface of the marble, and avoid using any harsh chemicals or abrasive materials that could scratch or damage the surface.